 ExpressVPN is the fastest VPN network for internet browsing in Nigeria.
 Its speed test feature lets you see how much speed the VPN server will provide you after connection.
 All this, so you can connect to the fastest VPN server location for you.
 As the speed test runs, you’ll see the server locations sorted by Speed Index, Latency, and Download Speed.

 Once you know which is the fastest server for you, you will always be one step ahead and get the best possible speeds with any VPN.
+ExpressVPN is also one of the fastest VPN services in Venezuela.

 Is Facebook banned In Nigeria?